Pharmaceuticals

 Poly drug use

 Poly drug use is defined as the use of mixing or taking another illicit or licit drug whilst under the influence of another drug.
-In 2019, the NDSHS showed that just over half (52%) of people who reported the non-medical use of pharmaceuticals in the last 12 months said they did not use any other illicit drug.
-The most common other drugs concurrently used were alcohol (50% exceeded the single occasion risk guideline at least monthly), cannabis (40%) and cocaine (27%) (AIHW 2020, Table 1.3).
+In 2022–2023, the NDSHS showed that just under half (46%) of people who reported the non-medical use of pain-relievers and opioids in the last 12 months said they did not use any other illicit drug at the same time.
+The most common other drugs concurrently used were alcohol (40%), tobacco (24%) and cannabis (19.5%) (AIHW 2024b, Table 6.14).

 Data on alcohol and other drug-related ambulance attendances are sourced from the National Ambulance Surveillance System (NASS).
-Monthly data for 2021 are currently available for New South Wales, Victoria, Queensland, Tasmania and the Australian Capital Territory It should be noted that some data for Tasmania and the Australian Capital Territory have been suppressed due to low numbers.
+Monthly data from 2021 and 2022 are currently available for New South Wales, Victoria, Queensland, Tasmania, the Australian Capital Territory, and the Northern Territory.
+It should be noted that some data for Tasmania, the Australian Capital Territory and the Northern Territory have been suppressed due to low numbers.
 Please see the data quality statement for further information.

-In 2021, multiple drugs (excluding alcohol) were involved in at least half of ambulance attendances related to benzodiazepines and opioid analgesics.
-For benzodiazepines, this ranged from 68% of attendances in New South Wales to 75% of attendances in Tasmania; for opioid analgesics the range was from 73% in New South Wales to 81% in Victoria (Table S1.10).
+In 2022, multiple drugs (excluding alcohol) were involved in at least half of ambulance attendances related to benzodiazepines and opioid analgesics.
+For benzodiazepines, this ranged from 68% of attendances in New South Wales to 76% of attendances in the Australian Capital Territory; for opioid analgesics the range was from 71% in New South Wales to 83% in Tasmania (Table S1.11).

 For related content on multiple drug involvement see Impacts: Ambulance attendances.